Kezyma/ModOrganizer-Plugins/release/pluginfinder/readme.md

 ### Usage
 A new item will appear in the tools menu of Mod Organizer.
 This will open up a list of plugins.

-The Nexus and Github buttons open links to the relevant pages for the plugin.
+The documentation, Nexus and Github buttons open links to the relevant pages for the plugin.
 The green download button will download and install the plugin to Mod Organizer.
-The blue sync button will update download and reinstall the plugin to Mod Organizer.
 The red minus button will uninstall the plugin from Mod Organizer.

+Plugins can be searched by name and can be filtered to show only installed plugins.
+At the bottom, arrow buttons on either side can be used to browse various pages and the refresh button in the middle will clear all cached data and reload it.
+By default, data will be updated once per day, as it is needed.

-After installing or uninstalling plugins, Mod Organizer must be restarted.
+After installing or uninstalling plugins, Mod Organizer will restart.

 ### Settings